Ladies and gentlemen, ladies and gentlemen — attention, please!

 Since its premiere under the playwright’s direction over ten years ago, Catastrophic company members Greg Dean and Troy Schulze have been planning a production of Paradise Hotel.
 The only question was who would direct?
 Both had extensive, successful histories with Richard Foreman’s notoriously singular approach to play-making, so the answer was simple – they would do something new and direct together.
 All things Foreman are experiments so why not one more?
 The results, as when either of these artists directs a play alone, speak for themselves.

-Greg and Troy, who have starred in many Catastrophic productions, are well known and beloved stage actors for their work with The Catastrophic Theatre, Infernal Bridegroom Productions, Mildred's Umbrella Theatre Company, Horse Head Theatre, and others.
-But they have also directed some of this city's most stunning and bewildering productions.
+Greg and Troy, who have starred in many Catastrophic productions, are well known and beloved stage actors for their work with The Catastrophic Theatre, Infernal Bridegroom Productions, Mildred’s Umbrella Theatre Company (link is external), Horse Head Theatre (link is external), and others.
+But they have also directed some of this city’s most stunning and bewildering productions.

 Though they go about it in entirely different ways, Greg and Troy are magical directors because they, like Foreman, make their chief concern the creation of entirely new worlds.
 Their work never reflects the world we live in as much as the world as they imagine it.
 And, as with Foreman, intuition is their only guide.
 And so the worlds they create are products of the unconscious mind – they are dream worlds, full of mysterious symbols and associations.
 The results, as their characters turn on a dime from angst to enlightenment, are confusing, then hysterical, then heartbreaking.